fhdsl/metricminer/README.md

 ## Data format options

-`metricminer` attempts to retrieve API data for you and give you it to you in a format that is a tidy data.frame. this means metricminer has to be opinionated about what metrics it returns so it fits in a useful and human ready to read data frame.
+`metricminer`  retrieves API data for you and gives it to you in a format that is a tidy data.frame. this means metricminer has to be opinionated about what metrics it returns so it fits in a useful data frame easily read by humans.

 If you find that the data returned is not what you need you have two options (these options can be pursued concurrently):

 1. You can set the `dataformat` argument to `"raw"` to see the original, unedited JSON formatted data as it was returned from the API.
 Then you can personally look for the data that you want and extract it.
-2. You can post a GitHub issue to explain why the metric missing from the data frame formatted data should be included.
+2. You can post a GitHub issue to explain why the metric missing from the data frame of formatted data should be included.
 And if possible and reasonable, we can work on including that data in the next version of `metricminer`.

 ## How to install